 The notice must be submitted not less than seven days in advance of commencement of work and must be in accordance with the requirements of Article 20A (2) of the Regulations.
 A Commencement Notice will not be required in respect of buildings where a seven day notice has been submitted to the building control authority.

 A seven day notice shall be filed electronically on the BCMS website (Building Control Management System), and needs to be accompanied by a valid Fire Safety Certificate Application which may also be submitted on BCMS.

-All documentation, both online and in hard-copy, must be submitted before an application can be considered complete for validation purposes.
+All documentation, must be submitted before an application can be considered complete for validation purposes.

 The schedule of fees is listed in the Fifth Schedule of the Building Control Regulations 2009 below:

 Development works by certain organisations are exempt from paying Fire Cert application fees (e.g. certain classes of voluntary organisations; not for profit accommodation of homeless persons).

 Full details are listed in Section 22 of the Building Regulations 1997 - 2021